xari/xari-dev/content/blog/async-recursion/index.md

 ---
-title: Querying the NPM Package Registry API.
+title: Querying the NPM Package Registry API
 date: 2022-01-25
 description: A pattern for recursive fetching.
 ---